-Number of shares

-Subject to Number of shares

-Outstanding Underlying

-Options as of RSUs as of
+Name Number of shares Subject to Outstanding Options as of December 31, 2020 Number of shares Underlying RSUs as of December 31, 2020

-Name December 31, 2019 December 31, 2019

-Michael Auerbach (1) 632,074 29,426
+Michael Auerbach (1) 347,403 39,497

-Rebekah Dopp 29,426
+Rebekah Dopp 39,497

-Maryscott Greenwood 29,426
+Maryscott Greenwood (2)

+Soren Schroder 35,817

-Christine St.Clare 29,426
+Christine St.Clare 39,497

 (1) The options outstanding related to Mr. Auerbach consist of 31,250 issued for advisory services provided to the Company related to the IPO.
-The remaining 600,824 options were issued by Privateer Holdings, Inc. under the 2011 Equity Inventive Plan assumed by the Company in connection with the Downstream Merger.
+The remaining 316,153 options were issued by Privateer Holdings, Inc. under the 2011 Equity Inventive Plan assumed by the Company in connection with the Downstream Merger.
+On December 12, 2019, Privateer Holdings, Inc., our former controlling stockholder, merged with and into a wholly owned subsidiary of Tilray, Inc., and ceased to exist.
+This transaction is referred to in this report as the "Downstream Merger."